aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 ### 5. {AuthenticationControl, Authenticator, Authentication}
 ![](diagrams/WEAVE-EXTENSION-POINT-AUTHENTICATOR.png)

-Micro services need protection, first level is to make sure client is legitimate.
+Micro services often need to be secured, first level of security is to make sure client is legitimate.

 - AuthenticationControl, instructions on how authentication should be conducted
 - Authenticator, acts on AuthenticationControl to authenticate token/credential bearer